Togetherness with Confidence – 5 Ways a Guidecraft Kitchen Helper Toddler Tower Brings Families Closer Together

 Children Are Natural Helpers

 Young children are constantly observing their surroundings and learning from what they see.
 They are also eager helpers and derive a lot of satisfaction from completing tasks that they see adults do every day.
-A Kitchen Helper allows children to stand right at a parent’s level and observe up close what the parent is doing — and eventually perform the task themselves.
+A Kitchen Helper Toddler Tower allows children to stand right at a parent’s level and observe up close what the parent is doing — and eventually perform the task themselves.
 When children are given easy access to the counter, they become more eager to assist parents with cooking, unloading groceries or simply sorting through mail, leading to hours of time together in the kitchen that might otherwise have been spent apart.
 “I want to help” may become a child’s go-to phrase.

 Make the Kitchen Welcoming